coriils/coriils.github.io/README.md

 ### should haves
 - explore templates and add any relevant ones
 - explore css file and change colours/font

+### nice to haves
+- change socials to include substack, clippings
 - add custom domain (add it to your repository's "Custom domain" settings on github.com.
 And then register and/or [configure your domain with a DNS provider](https://help.github.com/articles/quick-start-setting-up-a-custom-domain/))

 ## Personal reference